nicholaswmin/conventions/repo/.github/CONTRIBUTING.md

 > document are to be interpreted as described in [RFC 2119][rfc-2119].

 - [Keep it simple][kiss].
 Anything else, [you don't need it][yagni].
-- The runtime, source code & Github defaults are the *only* 1st-class citizens.
+- The runtime & source code should be the *only* dependencies.[^1]
-  Any 3rd-party modules, services & conventions are *undesirable* dependencies.
-- A robust & well-defined test suite is more valuable than the source code.
+- A well-defined test suite is more valuable than the source code.

 ## Publishing